d3sformal/debug-infra-gentests/notes/00-testing-alternatives.md

 * [`llcap-server`'s `zmq_capture` module](../sandbox/02-ipc/llcap-server/src/zmq_capture.rs)

 The target test project for the IPC approach is the [example-complex](../sandbox/02-ipc/example-complex/).
 This is the familiar test program compiled with another cpp file and managed by `CMake`.
 Inside the `CMakeList.txt` file, you can switch between the approaches.
 The `build.sh` script builds the binary with our custom compiler passes.

+Crashing is enabled by simply passing 3, 2 or 1 argument to the compiled binary.
+Each triggers a crash as the first (3 args), second (2 args) or "later" (1 arg) statement in `main`.
+If no arguments are given, application terminates properly.

 ##### Technical note - build.sh